 Traveling alone is a great way to practice your bargaining skills (as you haggle, you also get to practice the language!).

 Many cities have areas where souvenir shopping is the best and cheapest.
 Sometimes, you can even bargain down on prices for the things you want.
 These markets/areas can be fun to explore, so ask and see them before purchasing all your memorabilia.

 5 – Purposefully Do Something That Challenges Your Comfort Zone

 The beauty of traveling alone is you can do ANYTHING you want.
 Being alone does not preclude you from anything.
 So don’t miss the opportunity to go for something you otherwise may not do if you’re in a group.
 You’re already traveling alone, so take this time and this chance to branch out!

 If you need ideas on how to do this, this article may help: 12 Ways to Start Stepping Out of Your Comfort Zone

 6 – Take Time to Figure Yourself Out

-A solo trip is all about you and what you need or want to do for yourself.
-The best solo vacations give you a sense of fulfillment, accomplishment and help you grow as a person.
-Regardless of whether or not you have done this, always remember that traveling, especially traveling alone, can be a defining moment.
-The fact that you are able to travel alone is a gift and privilege and you should use it to maximum of your ability.
+A solo trip is about you and what you need or want to do for yourself.
+The best solo vacations give you a sense of fulfillment and accomplishment and help you grow as a person.
+Regardless of whether or not you have done this, always remember that traveling alone can be a defining moment.
+The fact that you can travel alone is a gift and privilege, and you should use it to the maximum of your ability.